|Field 1: Ploughing||Field 2: Sowing|

 3. WHO IS BEST TO SHARE THE GOSPEL?

 Billy Graham was the greatest evangelist of the 20th Century.
 Yet he is not our Biblical model of someone sharing the Gospel.
 Compare Billy Graham’s life with the woman at the well (John 4):

 |Male, westerner, educated, talented, used preaching model, expensive mass evangelism, formalised presentation, an army of helpers, many converts fell away||Female, outcast, rejected by her own people, wrong religion and ethnic group, no education, lots of enthusiasm, simple and personal, message of transformation, immediate, knew lots of people|

-3. TOOLS FOR SOWING SEED
+4. TOOLS FOR SOWING GOSPEL SEEDS

-Jesus is our example.
-Read up on his methods and ask for wisdom to reproduce them.
-Nothing beats his methods.
-But before beginning the task of sowing Gospel seeds here are some training ideas that will help you to maximise your results:
+Before beginning the task of sowing Gospel seeds here are some training ideas that will help you to maximise your results: